jajamoo/symfony-parser/README.md

 # Symfony PHP Parser

-This is Parser written in Symfony.
+This is a file parser written in Symfony.

 ## Parser